Staff

 Mallory James (she/her/hers) grew up just north or Durham, North Carolina.
 From a young age, Mallory loved nature and spent summers chasing frogs and inspecting local rocks.
 If you had asked her as a child what she would do when she grew up, she would have told you an ‘animal scientist’.
 Mallory received a Bachelor’s in Ecology, Evolutionary, and Environmental Biology from Appalachian State University.
 During that time she furthered her interest in nature and eventually conservation while interning with the Houston Zoo’s Collegiate Conservation Program as well as with the Naturalist Department with the Grandfather Mountain Stewardship Foundation.
 Mallory also found a love for leadership and personal development through serving as a Resident Assistant for 3 of 4 years at App State.
 Eventually, Mallory found her way to conservation corps by happening upon the Vermont Youth Conservation Corps where she lead a young adult crew for 16 weeks.
 She found that conservation corps are a beautiful way for her to marry her love for the conservation of the natural world and personal development in youth and young adults.
 Mallory went on to lead for the Montana Conservation Corps and then served as the Field Training Coordinator for the Northwest Youth Corps and Idaho Conservation Corps.
 After the 4 seasons of traveling and working with different conservation corps all over the US, Mallory felt it was time to come home to the state she loved and to family that was waiting on her.
 She’s particularly obsessed with her 2 year old nephew, Logan.
 Mallory is incredibly excited for the opportunity to do conservation work around the state she calls home.

 Jackie (she/her) grew up in Cincinnati, Ohio.
 While attending Xavier University she led two Spring break service trips that ignited a love for simultaneously serving others and helping nature.
 Upon graduating college, she served with AmeriCorps NCCC in Baltimore, MD.
 During that time, she was a wildland firefighter, beet farmer, and disaster relief worker.
 She then relocated to Washington DC where she served with the Stewards Program in Conservation Legacy and worked in the volunteer department at the National Mall with the National Park Service.
 While she loved being in the city, the mountains were calling, and she took a seasonal job at Grand Teton National Park.
 After roaming around Wyoming for a summer she moved to Durham, then different mountains started calling and she worked another seasonal job at Great Smoky Mountain National Park.
 Jackie then came back to the Raleigh area and is now the Youth Program Coordinator with CCNC.
-When not working you can find Jackie working out, cheering on her Cincinnati sports teams, or howling with her Husky pup Dexter.
+When not working you can find Jackie working out, cheering on her Cincinnati sports teams, or cuddling with her cat Onyx.

 Renzo (he/him/his) got started in the conservation and AmeriCorps world back in 2016 when he joined AmeriCorps NCCC (National Civilian Community Corps) Southern Region and spent the next 10 months falling in love with trail work, disaster relief and the crew life.
 After NCCC Renzo spent a season working on a crew with VYCC (Vermont Youth Conservation Corps) as a crew member and from there started leading crews for CCNC.
 After a few seasons with CCNC, Renzo took some time “off” and did a season with AZCC (Arizona Conservation Corps).
 Renzo then came back to CCNC and lead crews for another couple of seasons before taking a few years off from the conservation world.
 Besides his love of outdoors work, Renzo is a huge history nerd (especially ancient history) and will gladly go on and on about whatever obscure history fact he just learned from a book or podcast, you have been warned.